OpenGrade

 Simulate the recurring rescoring pipeline to validate score consistency over time:

-Stable tenant — same financial behavior across refreshes should produce scores within ±3 points (noise tolerance)
+Stable applicant — same financial behavior across refreshes should produce scores within ±3 points (noise tolerance)

-Improving tenant — gradually improving finances should show a clear upward trend in scores
+Improving applicant — gradually improving finances should show a clear upward trend in scores

-Deteriorating tenant — worsening finances should trigger score decline and eventual zone change (Green → Yellow → Red)
+Deteriorating applicant — worsening finances should trigger score decline and eventual zone change (Green → Yellow → Red)

 Data gap — if a refresh returns fewer data baskets than initial fetch, score should adjust confidence rather than drop dramatically